PeTeL-Weizmann/moodle-mod_hvp/README.md

 reported before creating a new one.
 Perhaps you can contribute to an already existing issue?
 * Solving issues and submitting code through Pull Requests to the 'master' branch or on a separate feature branch.

+## License

+This plugin is a fork from the original plugin mod_hvp by [H5P.org](https://h5p.org).
+This plugin is licensed under the [GNU GPL v3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+RTL support added and funded by the [Department of science teaching](https://www.weizmann.ac.il/ScienceTeaching/) at the [Weizmann institute of science](https://www.weizmann.ac.il/), israel. for the [PeTeL](https://stwww1.weizmann.ac.il/petel/) - personalized teaching and learning envirunment project.

+## Credit
+Moodle 4.1 H5P version with RTL support by Nadav Kavalerchik <nadav.kavalerchik@weizmann.ac.il>
+Moodle 4.5 H5P version with RTL support by Oshrat Lusky <oshrat.luski@weizmann.ac.il>